 Local SEO is the same idea, but within a local vacuum.
 Local SEO is the attempt to rank highly on sites like Google for a local audience.
 So if you work with people in the same vicinity where your business is located, most of your search engine optimization efforts will be Local SEO efforts.
 In order to fully explain local SEO, we first have to mention search intent.

 What is Search Intent?

-Read more about SERP intent in our recent post on digital marketing in 2020.
+Read more about the Search Engine Results Page (SERP) intent in our post from 2020.

 So give it a try.
 Search Google for “dentist” and see what you get.
 Here’s what I got at my office in Greenville, SC:

 As you can see, other than a knowledge panel (what you see to the right of the map) and an article from Wikipedia, we’re looking at almost 100% local businesses in the results.
 Obviously, if you were to add “in Greenville, SC” to the end of the search, you’d see much of the same.
 But the point here is that even if you don’t add what we call a “local modifier,” you’re still getting local businesses in the results.
 Try it for your industry and see if Google gauges your intent as local.

 The Local Pack

 As you can see, four lucky businesses get the honor of landing in what we call the “Local Pack” or the “Map Pack.”
 This map will almost always display three or four search results.
 The factors that go into how these results are ranked are very similar to the factors that determine the 10 organic results beneath.
 The local map pack places a bit more weight on location and proximity, however.